synamaxmusic/star-rider-notes/README.md

 Huge thanks to Matt O. for his work on reverse engineering the game so far.

-You can check out his documentation and notes here: https://www.daphne-emu.com:9443/mediawiki/index.php/StarRiderMainCpu
+You can check out his documentation here: https://www.daphne-emu.com:9443/mediawiki/index.php/StarRiderMainCpu

-His work have proven to be extremely helpful to me with these new findings.
+His notes has proven to be extremely helpful with these new findings.

 ----